 Danny Pink (Twelfth Doctor)

 A maths teacher at Coal Hill School, along with Clara Oswald.
 He is a former soldier who has trouble re-adjusting to regular civilian life.
-Danny is friendly, observant, outgoing and completely Adorkable, and he and Clara hit it off quite quickly, though there were foot-in-mouth situations on both sides.
+Danny is friendly, observant, and outgoing, and he and Clara hit it off quite quickly, though there were foot-in-mouth situations on both sides.
 Despite a disastrous first date, he and Clara become a couple.
-He eventually gets clued in to the Doctor, and Cock Fighting ensuses.
+He eventually gets clued in to the Doctor, and Cock Fighting ensues.

 - Always Save the Girl: To quote Danny from "Last Christmas":"I died saving Clara, the rest of you just got lucky."